Cleveland Appeals Attorneys

 The appellate attorneys at Bolek Besser Glesius have served as counsel in cases before the Ohio Supreme Court, the Ohio courts of appeals, and the United States Court of Appeals for the Sixth Circuit.
 We have the experience to win on appeal when the stakes are at their highest.

-Spearheading the appeals practice at Bolek Besser Glesius is Matthew D. Besser, an adjunct law professor of appellate advocacy at Case Western Reserve University School of Law.
+Spearheading the appeals practice at Bolek Besser Glesius is Matthew D. Besser, a former law professor of appellate advocacy at Case Western Reserve University School of Law.
 An experienced appellate lawyer, Matt has also worked as a law clerk for a federal judge on the United States Court of Appeals for the Third Circuit.

 With an emphasis on cases that protect the rights of individuals and defend the public interest, we can handle appeals across a wide range of legal areas, including: